mhammarstedt/mhammarstedt.github.io/_posts/2016-11-15-thoughts-on-exam-questions.markdown

 comments: true
 ---

-As mentioned before, this website was created as a part of examination 1 in the course client-based webprogramming at Linneaus University.
+As mentioned before, this website was created as a part of examination 1 in the course client-based web programming at Linneaus University.
 With the assignment, a few questions were to be answered concerning the following subjects.
 In this post, I strive to answer them with my own thoughts and reflections on each part.